dcorney/TwitterCrawler/README.md

 TwitterCrawler
 ==============

-Simple crawler, including with multiple lists of accounts.
+Simple crawler based on following a list (or two lists) of Twitter accounts.